-The service should continue its very good practice.
+The service should continue to develop the very good practice in relation to this quality statement.

 5 - Very Good

 We are confident that our staff have been recruited, and inducted, in a safe and robust manner to protect service users and staff.